erykpiast/cyclejs-group/README.md

 ## Example usage

 Let's say, you want to create simple application, that allows you to add two numbers.
-With pure JS and Cycle.js you can do it like this:
+With pure Cycle.js you can do it like this:

 ```javascript
 import { createStream, render, h, Rx } from 'cyclejs';